Join a program that foregrounds expanded perspectives of the curatorial, working creatively across disciplines.

-Each year, KADIST San Francisco offers a research fellowship to a second-year student or recent graduate.
-The fellowship provides a stipend and an opportunity to work with the gallery director and curators on research related to artists in the KADIST collection.
+Each year, KADIST San Francisco awards a research fellowship to a recent alum of CCA’s graduate program in Curatorial Practice.
+The fellowship provides a stipend and an opportunity to collaborate with the KADIST director and curators on research related to work by artists in the collection.
 Fellows generate original pieces of writing for publication on the organization’s website and participate in the development of KADISTʼs art collection and video library.

 Explore CCA’s spaces for visual arts

-Our faculty include a core group of instructors, visiting and adjunct faculty, and a curator-in-residence.
+Our faculty include a core group of instructors as well as visiting and adjunct faculty.
 Their combined expertise and experiences—from working with artists in public spaces and commissioning projects to curating media arts programs and directing nonprofit organizations—provide a range of perspectives on curation.

 The program’s first year offers courses focused on exhibitions—their history, forms, and design—combined with courses in contemporary and global art history, theory, and criticism, alongside engagements with artworks and artists.
 The second year concentrates on research-driven and project-based learning with the collaboration and mentorship of faculty, resulting in a written thesis project and a collectively authored exhibition at CCA’s Wattis Institute for Contemporary Arts.

 Our alumni emerge from the program with skills in rigorous intellectual engagement and first-hand experience working behind the scenes for contemporary arts institutions.
-They hold prestigious positions throughout the art world, including associate curator at the Studio Museum in Harlem, North American curator at Facebook, curator of exhibitions at The Power Plant in Chicago, and director of the Kunstverein Munich.
+They hold prestigious positions throughout the art world, including associate curator at the Solomon R. Guggenheim Museum, curator at the Pérez Art Museum Miami, assistant curator of media arts at the San Francisco Museum of Modern Art, curator for the Americas at Facebook, curator of exhibitions at The Power Plant in Chicago, and director of the Kunstverein Munich.

 Potential career paths

 - Independent curator or consultant